fmbenhassine/jql/README.md

 **Important note: This project is in early stage.
 It's a PoC published for evaluation purpose with your help!
 If the idea is successful, the project may be renamed and the code base will be completely rewritten, otherwise this repository will be deleted.
-Even though the project is not released yet, you can still [give it a try](https://github.com/benas/jql#getting-started) and send us your feedback, you are very welcome!**
+Please [give it a try](https://github.com/benas/jql#getting-started) and send us your feedback, we would love to hear your thoughts!**

 # About JQL